jarviscanada/jarvis_data_eng_DavidGordon/linux_sql/README.md

 ## Database Modeling
 - `host_info`
-`Id: Auto-incremented identifier for each row (PK)` `Hostname: A unique field that holds the name of the target machine` `CPU Number: The number of CPU cores present`
+`Id: Auto-incremented identifier for each row (PK) <br />
+`Hostname: A unique field that holds the name of the target machine <br />
+`CPU Number: The number of CPU cores present <br />
-`CPU Architecture: The CPU architecture (i.e. x86, ARM, RISC V)` `CPU Model: The CPU Model number`
+`CPU Architecture: The CPU architecture (i.e. x86, ARM, RISC V) <br />
+`CPU Model: The CPU Model number <br />
-`CPU Mhz: The speed in which a CPU can execute instructions` `L2 Cache: The CPUs cache size in Kilobytes`
+`CPU Mhz: The speed in which a CPU can execute instructions <br />
+`L2 Cache: The CPUs cache size in Kilobytes <br />
-`Total Memory: The total RAM available in Megabytes` `Timestamp: UTC timestamp when the row was inserted into the PostgreSQL database`
+`Total Memory: The total RAM available in Megabytes <br />
+`Timestamp: UTC timestamp when the row was inserted into the PostgreSQL database <br />

 - `host_usage`
-`Host Id: Foreign key that links each row back to a host stored in host_info (FK)` `Memory Free: The amount of memory free in Megabytes` `CPU Idle: The amount of time spent idle`
+`Host Id:` Foreign key that links each row back to a host stored in host_info (FK) <br />
+`Memory Free:` The amount of memory free in Megabytes <br />
+`CPU Idle:` The amount of time spent idle <br />
-`CPU Kernel: The amount of time spent running kernel code` `Disk IO: Current IO transfer speeds`
+`CPU Kernel:` The amount of time spent running kernel code <br />
+`Disk IO:` Current IO transfer speeds <br />
-`Disk Space Available: Amount of disk space available in Megabytes` `Timestamp: UTC timestamp when the row was inserted into the PostgreSQL database`
+`Disk Space Available:` Amount of disk space available in Megabytes <br />
+`Timestamp:` UTC timestamp when the row was inserted into the PostgreSQL database <br />

 # Test
 DDL scripts were tested by running the scripts and querying the database to see if the expected result was outputted.